MKLab-ITI/JGNN/tutorials/Data.md

 ```

 :bulb: Don't forget to normalize or apply the renormalization trick (self-edges) on matrices
-if these are needed by your algorithm, for instance by calling `adjacency.setMainDiagonal(1).setToSymmetricNormalization();`
+if these are needed by your algorithm, for instance by calling `adjacency.setMainDiagonal(1).setToSymmetricNormalization();` after matrix construction.

 ## Managing identifiers
 The above snippets all reference node identifiers.
 To help you with managing these, JGNN